FrancoFB/Primer-repositorio/README.md

 Mi primer repositorio

-I like ice cream and football
+I like :ice cream: and :football: